Kapendev/parin-website/pages/tour.md

 float deltaWheel();
 ```

-Below are examples showing how to use these input functions to move text:
+Below are examples showing how to use these input functions to move text.

 * Using the Mouse